chen-bowen/Opreationalizing_Machine_Learning_with_Azure/README.md

 Experiment (shown as completed)
 ![Screenshot](images/Completed%20experiment.png)

-(step 3) We will then load in the data by running the following lines from the SDK
+(step 3) Load in the data by running the following lines from the SDK

 ```python
 found = False